A co-op ghost investigation game with strong voice features and long-term progression.

 - Harder ramp

-Compare Phasmophobia and PANICORE by fear style, progression, onboarding, and which one fits your group first.
+Compare Phasmophobia and PANICORE by fear style, onboarding, replay value, and which one your group should buy first.

 See which pick fits your group's mood, fear tolerance, and session style.